fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 ### Monitoring Plugins

-To check external services, Icinga 2 requires additional monitoring plugins.
-Run the command below to install the plugins.
+Icinga 2 also requires additional monitoring plugins to check external services.
+Execute the command below to install the plugins:

 ```
 sudo apt install monitoring-plugins
 ```

 <aside class="positive">
 The command above will install a lot of Nagios-plugins.
+Remember the origin of Icinga.
 </aside>

 ## Icinga2 Backend

 ### Database installation

-At the time, Debian repository contains MariaDB 10.5, which causes problems during installation.
+Currently, the Debian repository contains MariaDB server 10.5, which causes problems during installation and IT operations.

-To fix this issue, follow the next steps to install MariaDB 10.6 on your latest Debian Servers.
+To resolve this issue, follow the next steps to install MariaDB 10.6 on your current Debian servers:

 ```
 sudo apt install software-properties-common dirmngr
 ```

-Run the below commands respectively to import MariaDB signing key and add MariaDB APT repository.
+Execute the following commands to import the MariaDB signing key and add the MariaDB APT repository.

 ```
 sudo apt-key adv --fetch-keys 'https://mariadb.org/mariadb_release_signing_key.asc'
 sudo add-apt-repository 'deb [arch=amd64,arm64,ppc64el] https://mariadb.mirror.liquidtelecom.com/repo/10.6/debian bullseye main'
 ```

-Next, update packages and install MariaDB server.
+Next, update package repositories and install both, the MariaDB server and the client.
+Proceed to install MariaDB packages and all its dependencies.

 ```
 sudo apt update
 sudo apt install mariadb-server mariadb-client
 ```

-Proceed to install MariaDB packages and all its dependencies.

-Finally, start and enable MariaDB.
+Finally, start MariaDB and enable the service.

 ```
 sudo systemctl start mariadb
 sudo systemctl enable mariadb
 ```

-You can check the status of the MariaDB service with the following command:
+You can always check the status of the MariaDB service with the following command:

 ```
 sudo systemctl status mariadb

 ```

-The output should look like this:
+Sample output

 ```
 root@server:~# systemctl status mariadb